komal-max/aws_wrapper/README.md

  install boto 3 simply using: pip install boto3 boto takes creds from aws cli

- create a new .py file and import boto and call the fucntion. create the file and add that file that you want to upload to s3 check the bucket and the file should be uploaded.
+ create a new .py file(in my case its fn/-caller.py) and import boto and call the fucntion. create the file and add that file that you want to upload to s3 check the bucket and the file should be uploaded.